Australian Spiders

 The Sydney Funnel-web Spider is mostly found within a radius of 160km from Sydney.
 (There have been occasional sightings a bit further away.)

-It's the time when most Sydney Funnel-web Spider bites happen.
+That's the time when most Sydney Funnel-web Spider bites happen.
+(About 30 to 40 a year all up.)

 How dangerous is the Sydney Funnel-web Spider?

-The male of the species is the most dangerous of the Australian spiders.
+The male Sydney Funnel-web spider is the most dangerous of the Australian spiders.
 (This is unusual.
 Normally the female spiders are more dangerous).
+Actually, I'd say it is the only Australian spider that can be called dangerous at all.

 Australian spiders will often bite without injecting venom.
 But if you get bitten by a large black spider in the Sydney area you should take the bite seriously.